Know Your Agents.

 Architectural enforcement, not after-the-fact detection.
 When all AI agents route through AgentMux, unauthorized tools have no path to execute.
 Shadow AI isn't detected — it's structurally eliminated.

 Syntax-highlighted code preview pane.
 Authentic terminal emulation via xterm.js + portable-pty.
-Per-pane zoom, font size, transparency, and theme.
 Shell integration across bash, zsh, fish, pwsh.

-150-350MB memory footprint — comparable to Warp or VS Code, but backed by a pure Rust engine with zero GC pauses and no heap growth over time.
-Runs comfortably alongside 10+ agent processes on modest hardware.
+150-350MB memory footprint.
+Pure Rust engine — zero GC pauses, no heap growth over time.
+Runs comfortably alongside 10+ agent processes.

 Apache 2.0 licensed.
 No telemetry, no tracking, no phone-home.
-Audit every line of the source.
+Audit every line.
 Verify the binary.
 Extend it for your compliance needs.
-Trust through transparency.

 Whether you're running one agent or twenty, AgentMux gives you the visibility to stay in control.